david68cu/MemoryGame/README.md

 ## Timers

-A timmer will start once you clik your fist card .
+A timer will start once you click your fist card .
-It will show you how much time has elapsed since you started the game This timmer will run until you win.Once you win , the timer will the message YOU WON!
+It will show you how much time has elapsed since you started the game This timer will run until you win.Once you win , the timer will the message YOU WON!

 At the end of the game , a dialog box will show you how much time has elapsed since you started the game

 ## Starts

 Whe you star the game you are granted a 5 five star rating ( but you need to arrive to at least 16 clicks (8 moves) , as nobody can win this game in less than 16 clicks).So once you arrive to 16 clicks(8 moves) you are granted 5 stars.
  The stars will be reduced depending on how many clicks will take you to solve the game.

 Example: